dataduke/mac-taskpaper/README.md

 ## Themes

+In the last years I created some themes for taskpaper.
+The theme `Things Colors.taskpapertheme` is the own I settled with a over year ago and use it (nearly) on a daily basis, having not changed anything nor switched away ever since.

 ## Some Background Thoughts

 A long time ago, my task lists were held on simple `.txt` files or on `.xls` sheets for certain topics,